 It’s no secret that Mount Engadine Lodge is one of my favourite places to stay in Canada (not just in Alberta) – whether it be in one of their cabins or glamping tents.
 The lodge is located in Kananaskis Country – about a 40 minute drive from Canmore, via a bumpy, dirt road.

 Once at the lodge, you needn’t get in your car.
 There is a terrific amount of hiking, snowshoeing and cross-country skiing right from the front door, though there are even more options if you’re willing to drive 10 – 30 minutes.

-The Prairie Creek Inn is a treasure.
+The Prairie Creek Inn is a treasure – and it certainly lives up to the Charming Inns of Alberta name.
 Rooms are incredibly well-appointed with loads of thoughtful touches.
-And at least before COVID, there was always convenient access to a cookie jar with freshly baked cookies.
+There is always convenient access to a cookie jar with freshly baked cookies.